obriencj/koji-habitude/docs/cli/expand.rst

 - Creating static YAML from dynamic templates
 - Integration with other tools that consume YAML

+Note that templates may be declared in the data files alongside objects.
+The ``--templates`` options provides a way to specify locations such that only templates are loaded from those locations, no other objects.
+This can be be useful for borrowing templates from other data sets, without also including the data itself.

 The command performs:

 1. Load templates from ``--templates`` locations